Play Dungeon Game with DP

 Therefore, our previous definition of the dp

-array was incorrect, lacking sufficient information for the algorithm to make correct state transitions.
+array was incorrect; it lacked sufficient information for the algorithm to make correct state transitions.

 The correct approach requires reverse thinking, still using the following dp